b3r3nd/berendbotje/README.md

 ## Mention Responder
 Small funny feature, when you tag the bot you will get a random reply from a list of mention replies.
-There are default replies, but you can also add your own replies based on certain roles in the server.
+There are default replies, but you can also add your own replies based on certain roles or users in the server.

 The bot comes with some default groups and replies:
 - If you have a high rank in the server (according to the xp system)